UFC fighter Jon Tuck arrested on allegations of sexual assault

 A professional mixed martial arts fighter who represented Guam in the UFC is under arrest after being accused of sexual assault.

-Jonathan Walter Cruz Tuck, 35, is charged with third- and fourth-degree criminal sexual conduct.
+Jonathan Walter Cruz Tuck, 35, was arrested on suspicion of third- and fourth-degree criminal sexual conduct, according to police.

 The victim identified Tuck to police as the suspect, according to GPD spokesperson Sgt.
 Paul Tapao.